Flexible working can be regarded as an umbrella term for working patterns that differs

 Even though technology has greatly enhanced our ability to connect and converse, communication is still regarded as one of the main issues with flexible working (5).
 If the communication between management and employees is considered an issue today, flexible working will probably only complicate things.
 Depending on the company, some habitual patterns will need to be redefined and changed.
 Therefore, always consider communication and habitual patterns within your company to see what needs to be improved before adapting flexible working schedules.

 Managers also risk experiencing a lack of control.
-When employees can work whenever they want whenever they want, it can make it more difficult to obtain an overall picture of a project's development and progress (5).
+When employees can work whenever they want, it can make it more difficult to obtain an overall picture of a project's development and progress (5).
 If there are problems along the way that require extra supervision, it can easily go unnoticed without proper routines in place.
 How this problem manifests in real life depends on the company culture at hand and how managers are used to communicating with their employees.